slambrick/mos2-defects/README.md

 # mos2-defects

-Data and analysis in support of "Defect density quantification in monolayer MoS2 using helium atom micro-diffraction" by A Radic, NA von Jeinsen, K Wang, Y Zhu, I Sami, V Perez, DJ Ward, AP Jardine, M Chhowalla, SM Lambrick.
+Data and analysis in support of "Defect density quantification in monolayer MoS2 using helium atom micro-diffraction" by A Radic, NA von Jeinsen, V Perez, K Wang, M Lin, B Liu, Y Zhu, I Sami, KWatanabe, TTaniguchi, DJ Ward, AP Jardine, A Rao, M Chhowalla, SM Lambrick.

 A pre-print of the manuscript can be found at arXiv: [https://doi.org/10.48550/arXiv.2409.18637](https://doi.org/10.48550/arXiv.2409.18637).